abhishek-isentia/Competency-Test/Node-Angular-Dev-Test.md

 # Intructions

 - Please use JavaScript, NodeJS, ExpressJS, and AngularJS for the following challenge
-- Candidate should put their test results on a public code repository hosted either on Github or Bitbucket
+- Candidate should put their test results on a public code repository hosted on Github
-- Once test is completed please share the Github or Bitbucket repository URL to hiring team so they can review your work
+- Once test is completed please share the Github repository URL to hiring team so they can review your work

 # Challenge - Flickr feed viewer and search